 These LOLLIPOP ORNAMENTS are made with just cardboard and a lolly stick, but they look good enough to eat.
-This is a great Christmas craft for kids of all ages.
-It’s simple enough for toddlers, but older kids can get really creative with their design, dripping, pouring, and spattering their paint.
+This is a great Christmas craft for kids of all ages – simple enough for toddlers, but older kids can get really creative with their designs.

 I am beyond excited about the latest Christmas ornament we’ve made here in my daycare.

-These lollipops top our list of easy homemade ornaments, and without a doubt they’re our yummiest looking ornaments yet.
-They look delicious!
+These painted lollipop ornaments top our list of easy homemade ornaments, and without a doubt they’re our yummiest looking ornaments yet.
+Don’t they look delicious?

-All your kids need to make this craft is a piece of cardboard, a lollypop stick, some paint and ribbon, and they’re creativity.
+All your kids need for this craft is a piece of cardboard, a lollypop stick, some paint and ribbon, and their creativity.

-I love that the kids experimented with different paint techniques when painting their lollipops.
+Experiment with different paint techniques!
 I think that’s what makes these ornaments so outstanding.
 They mimic the look of the big, swirly lollipops that you’d find in a candy store.

 How to Make our Painted Lollipop Ornaments